617-398-7852

 Rather than one-size-fits-all platforms, drone manufacturers are moving toward vertical-specific solutions.

-These solutions combine specialized hardware, software, and analytics tailored to each industry’s workflows, accelerating adoption and reducing integration friction.
+These solutions combine specialized hardware, software, and analytics tailored to each industry's workflows are accelerating adoption and reducing integration friction.